Update: Victor Agosto was released from jail on August 28, 2009 and expected to be processed out of the Army completely by the end of September!

 By Courage to Resist.
 August 12, 2009 update

 “There is no way I will deploy to Afghanistan.
 The occupation is immoral and unjust.
 It does not make the American people any safer.
-It has the opposite effect.”
-The words were scrawled in black ink on the bottom of a military counseling statement, a routine piece of paperwork turned in May 1st to the commander of a Ft.
-Hood, Texas Army unit headed for Afghanistan.
-It was signed Victor Agosto, U.S. Army.
+It has the opposite effect,” explained Victor to his unit command in May.

 As of August 12th, Courage to Resist has received $2,234 from 52 supporters earmarked for Victor’s defense.
 This has covered Victor’s legal expenses for now–in large part because of the greatly reduced rates charged by his civilian lawyer James Branum of Lawton, Oklahoma.

 Victor will be filling an appeal, so donations for Victor are still being accepted.

 - Watch a new video “The Resistors” by Iraq War veteran Casey Porter.

 - “Texas soldier Victor Agosto refuses Afghanistan deployment” by Sarah Lazare.
 May 21, 2009